Quick Analysis Tool

 • Clean formatting rules

 That is all we require!
-Let us assume that you prefer the common way to use all conditional formatting features.
+Let us assume you prefer the common way to use all conditional formatting features.
 Go to the Home Tab and click on the ribbon.

 classic method

-Inserting charts using Quick Analysis Tool
+Inserting charts using the Quick Analysis Tool

 Select the data range, then click Charts on the floating toolbar.
 The button appears at the bottom right corner of the selected range.